 John’s “Painted Bird” arrangement starts with a Shaft-style funky wah-wah riff, then segues to a synth-like distorted hook (which will reappear in the choruses), then, accompanying the vocal, into distant arpeggiated notes that simulate finger-picking.
 The right stereo channel alternates between strummed distorted chords and a more up-front version of the “finger-picked” pattern, also distorted, both with a bit of ring modulation.
 All these parts come in and out through the song.
 It’s a classic McGeoch orchestration.

 Now I want to look at the song’s lyrics and possible meanings.
-In Siouxsie’s inspiration, Jerzy Kosinski’s The Painted Bird (1965), the bird-collector Lekh, impelled by sexual frustration and self-loathing, repeatedly picks the strongest of his birds, and using “stinking paints of different colors… paint[s] its wings, head, and breast in rainbow hues until it became more dappled and vivid than a bouquet of wildflowers. … The bird would begin to twitter and attract a flock of the same species which would fly nervously over our heads.”
+In Siouxsie’s inspiration, Jerzy Kosinski’s The Painted Bird (1965), the bird-collector Lekh, impelled by sexual frustration and self-loathing, repeatedly picked the strongest of his birds, and using “stinking paints of different colors… paint[ed] its wings, head, and breast in rainbow hues until it became more dappled and vivid than a bouquet of wildflowers. … The bird would begin to twitter and attract a flock of the same species which would fly nervously over our heads.”

 When a sufficient number of birds gathered above our heads, Lekh would give me a sign to release the prisoner.
 It would soar, happy and free, a spot of rainbow against the backdrop of clouds, and then plunge into the waiting brown flock.
 For an instant the birds were confounded.
 The painted bird circled from one end of the flock to the other, vainly trying to convince its kin that it was one of them.
 But, dazzled by its brilliant colors, they flew around it unconvinced.
 The painted bird would be forced farther and farther away as it zealously tried to enter the ranks of the flock.
 We saw soon afterwards how one bird after another would peel off in a fierce attack.
 Shortly the many-hued shape lost its place in the sky and dropped to the ground.
 When we finally found the painted bird it was usually dead.